 Plus, the cast is having so much fun in the first three episodes, it was a blast to watch! pic.twitter.com/0nrCnIp1Iw

 Three episodes into #WandaVision and I. Am.
 Hooked.
 Not only is the series a loving recreation of classic television shows (everything beautiful), but the story is so compelling.
 Elizabeth Olsen & Paul Bettany are adorable and hilarious.
-My most anticipated didn't disappoint! pic.twitter.com/jZVE6zIlQB— Kristen Lopez (@Journeys_Film) January 9, 2021
+My most anticipated didn't disappoint! pic.twitter.com/jZVE6zIlQB— Kristen The Countess Lopez (@Journeys_Film) January 9, 2021

 #WandaVision is truly unlike anything the MCU has put out before.
 I can’t emphasize that enough.— BD (@BrandonDavisBD) January 9, 2021